Today's interview is with Paul Bales. Paul is a partner and the Chief Operating Officer at The Asylum, a production, and

 About Paul Bales

-Paul is a partner and the Chief Operating Officer at The Asylum, a production and distribution company based in Glendale, California.
+Paul is a partner and the Chief Operating Officer at The Asylum, a production, and distribution company based in Glendale, California.
 The Asylum finances produce and release 25 films per year through its direct pipeline to its top retailers and international partners' network.

 Before joining The Asylum, Paul was the National Director of SAGIndie, the Screen Actors Guild outreach program for independent producers.

 How did you get started in your career?